-With the number of jargons and terminologies you may have encountered since you started learning about forex, you may have wondered where all of this information came from.
-And with two of the most common terms used are ‘forex’ and futures’, it seems fitting that we familiarize ourselves with their concepts in order to harness market instruments to their full potential and understand trade situations better.
+With the number of jargon and terminologies you may have encountered since you started learning about Forex, you may have wondered where all of this information came from.
+And with two of the most common terms used are ‘Forex’ and ‘Futures’, it seems fitting that we familiarise ourselves with their concepts in order to harness market instruments to their full potential and understand trade situations better.

 Forex market history

 In the Forex market, traders aim to earn money by playing off of these exchange rates.
 To limit losses by selling short or going long to increase profit, traders use tools to forecast the market by studying trends and current events.